 The cove’s second attraction is a little harder to see, in fact it’s underwater.
 The Christ of the Abyss is a larger-than-life bronze statue situated just offshore about 50 feet under the sea.

 Over the years, the site has become somewhat of a shrine for divers.
 You’ll spot a steady stream of them emerging from the water during an afternoon on the beach.

 In clear waters, it’s possible to see Christ’s outstretched arms raised toward the source of light from a glass-bottom boat but for those wishing to stay on dry land, there’s a replica in the church next to the monastery.

-After enjoying the scenery in San Fruttuoso, we hopped on the next ferry back to Portofino for lunch.
+We spend some quality time enjoying the scenery of San Fruttuoso, then catch the next ferry back to Portofino for lunch.

-However, there is definitely a stay at the spectacular Belmond Hotel Splendido in my future someday.
+However, there is definitely a stay at Portofino’s spectacular Belmond Hotel Splendido in my future someday!